beadsland/fixTracks/doc/README_Database.md

   5. Scan the CouchDB database, removing each file name seen from the cache.
   6. Stop on encountering a CouchDB record that can't be found in the cache.

-At each stop, we investigate to determine if the issue is a duplicate track, a missing file (rare), a case sensitivity failure in the filename, or a case insensitivity failure in the podcast folder.
+At each stop, I investigated to determine if the issue was a duplicate track, a missing file (rare), a case sensitivity failure in the filename, or a case insensitivity failure in the podcast folder.